 Action cams (action cameras) are the simplest way to get into video.
 There’s almost nothing to know.
 Apart from a handful of basic settings for the video resolution and frame rate, you just press a button to record and press again to stop.
 What action cams lack in finesse they make up for in immediacy, impact and their bulletproof go-anywhere attitude.
 The video quality is often better than you’d expect, too.
 We’ve got a dedicated buying guide to the best action cams, but here’s one of our favorites.

-Imagine an action cam attached to a flying machine you can control from the ground and where, with some models, you can actually look through the camera’s ‘eyes’ as you’re flying it.
-Well obviously you don’t have to imagine it because these things exist right now.
+Imagine an action cam attached to a flying machine you can control from the ground and where, with most models, you can actually look through the camera’s ‘eyes’ as you’re flying it using an app on your smartphone.
 And with the latest automated flight controls, you can be up and flying in an afternoon even if you’re a complete novice.
-As with action cams, you’re not going to get cinema quality footage, but a camera drone will let you shoot subjects from angles never before possible.
-See our guide to the best camera drones, or check out one of our favorites below.
+For this reason, we think the DJI Mini 2 is the best camera drone to get started with, but it's by no means the only choice.

 This is another variation on the action cam design that takes video into whole new areas.
 360 cameras are essentially two 180-degree cameras fixed back to back that film simultaneously – and the camera merges both sets of images in real-time to produce seamless 36-degree ‘spherical’ footage.
 It’s amazing and disorientating at the same time.
 It doesn’t matter where you point the camera (!) because it captures everything around you.
 Viewers can look around the full 360 scene in 360 viewers (YouTube can do this), or you can edit the video to produce a regular ‘flat’ movie where you can pan the camera and control where it’s pointing as you edit the movie.
-See our best 360 cameras buying guide or check out one of our all-time favorites below.
+Our favorite right now for new users is the Insta360 One X2, which can fit in a shirt pocket, but there are lots of alternatives too.

 One of the biggest bugbears vloggers and video makers have with Canon is the crop factor when shooting 4K on many of its cameras, but the G7 X Mark III bucks the trend – thank goodness.
 This high-end compact packs a similar body and an identical lens to the G7 X Mark II, but includes a new sensor and no 4K crop.